TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

 \textbf{Exploration Amplifiers.} During the warm-up stage, we treat the digital twin as an \emph{exploration amplifier}, enriching trajectory diversity to expand the effective exploration space for subsequent online RL.
 As shown in Fig.~\ref{fig:method} Stage I, we generate diverse object-centric synthetic trajectories that go beyond real demonstrations by varying the object’s initial configurations, target poses, and motion paths.
-Given an object’s initial pose $T_0 \in \mathrm{SE}(3)$ and a desired target pose $T_{\text{target}} \in \mathrm{SE}(3)$, we estimate a task-consistent grasp pose $T_{\text{grasp}}$ and derive the boundary end-effector poses:
+Given an object’s initial pose $T_0 \in \mathrm{SE}(3)$ and a desired target pose $T_{\text{target}} \in \mathrm{SE}(3)$, both randomly sampled with positional and orientation variations, we estimate a task-consistent grasp pose $T_{\text{grasp}}$ and derive the boundary end-effector poses:

 The intermediate trajectory is generated via motion planning or by applying affine transformations to a single demonstration trajectory, ensuring trajectory quality.
 Note that for a 30-step task, with parallel processing, we only need about 1 minute to construct a set of digital-twin demonstrations.
 To internalize these augmented behaviors, we perform an SFT stage on the merged buffer $\mathcal{D}$ by minimizing the imitation learning loss: